 Holders of Claims in Classes 2A and 3A are entitled to vote to accept or reject the Plan.
 If you hold Claims in either voting Class, or hold multiple Claims in one voting Class, you may receive more than one ballot.
 You should complete, sign and return each ballot that you receive.
 Please carefully follow all of the instructions contained on the ballot provided to you.
-To be counted, your ballot must actually be received by 5:00 p.m., Eastern Time, on March 2, 2010, (or, if you are a holder of Bonds, such other date and time identified on provided by your ballot broker or nominee) at the address set forth on the pre-addressed envelope provided to you.
+To be counted, your ballot must actually be received by 5:00 p.m., Eastern Time, on March 2, 2010, (or such other date and time identified on your ballot) at the address set forth on the preaddressed envelope provided to you.
 If you are entitled to vote and you did not receive a ballot, received a damaged ballot or lost your ballot, please call the Voting Agent, Epiq Bankruptcy Solutions, LLC, at (877) 271-1568 (U.S. and Canadian Callers) or + 1 (503) 597-7708 (Outside the U.S. and Canada).

 As noted above, a potential recovery is available to holders of Allowed General Unsecured Claims only if Classes 3A and 2A vote to accept the Plan.
-For a further description of voting and confirmation under the Plan, see "Voting Requirements" (at page 63)65 of the Disclosure Statement, and "Confirmation of the Plan" (at page 66)69 of the Disclosure Statement.
+For a further description of voting and confirmation under the Plan, see "Voting Requirements" (page 63) of the Disclosure Statement and "Confirmation of the Plan" (page 66) of the Disclosure Statement.